Notarial Services and Official Documents

 - Australian citizens in need of a Birth Certificate, Death Certificate, Marriage Certificate, or No Record of Marriage Certificate (also called a Single Status Certificate) must obtain these from the Registry of Births, Deaths and Marriages in the relevant State or Territory of Australia.

-- Contact details for the Registries can be found on the Births, Deaths and Marriages Registries page of the Australian Government website.
+- Contact details for the Registries can be found on the website of the Registry of Births Deaths and Marriages in the relevant State or Territory of Australia.
 The fees applicable for these certificates are the responsibility of the relevant Registry.

 - If you need to extend, renew, replace or reissue your Australian drivers’ licence, please contact the Road Traffic Authority of the State or Territory which originally issued it.
-You can find the contact details for Australian Road Traffic Authorities on the Drivers’ Licence Renewal pages of the Australian Government website.
+You can find the contact details for Australian Road Traffic Authorities on the following websites:

 - If you need information about driving in the Netherlands on your Australian licence, or about acquiring a Dutch drivers’ licence, please consult the Living in the Netherlands section.